Doma-Luxy/DV-fitness/README.md

   }
 }
 ```
-In the `menu_drawer.dart` we create the drawer on the upper left of the app where the user can access the features like: "Home", "BMI Calculator", "Weather", "Training"
+In the `menu_drawer.dart` we create the drawer on the upper left of the app where the user can access the features like: "Home", "BMI Calculator", "Weather" and "Training".
 ```dart
 class MenuDrawer extends StatelessWidget {
   const MenuDrawer({Key? key}) : super(key: key);